 1. Medical consultation: Before resuming any physical activity, consult your doctor or an orthopedic specialist to assess your state of health, discuss your rehabilitation and obtain the green light to resume activities.

-2. Comprehensive rehabilitation: Follow a comprehensive rehabilitation program under the supervision of a physiotherapist.
+2. Comprehensive rehabilitation: Follow a comprehensive rehabilitation program under the supervision of an osteopath.
 Rehabilitation should include muscle strengthening exercises, proprioception, and stretching to restore knee stability.

 3. Muscle strengthening: Pay special attention to strengthening the muscles around the knee, including the quadriceps, hamstrings, gluteal muscles, and calf muscles.
 A muscle imbalance can increase the risk of injury.